-New students may be required to take additional foundation courses that were not completed during their undergraduate studies in accounting.
-These Foundation classes are offered either online or on campus.
-The campus classes are offered during a weekend, either before the semester begins or early in the semester.
-Your admissions counselor will advise you as to which classes you may be required to take.
-There is a separate tuition for Foundation classes.
+You may be required to take an additional foundation course in statistics if it was not taken during your undergraduate studies in accounting.
+Statistics Foundations is offered either online or on campus during the weekend.
+Your admissions counselor will advise you as to whether this class is necessary.